RandomMaerks/Overused-Grotesk/README.md

 The fonts are free & open-source, and any contributions would be greatly appreciated.
 If you are planning to show this typeface to someone or submit it to a font collection, please remember to **link this repository**.
 It's not mandatory, but it saves a lot of headaches (trust me).

-Also: ~thank yall for 500 stars~ nvm someone just unstarred, thanks buster
+Also: ~thank yall for 500 stars~ ~nvm someone just unstarred, thanks buster~ we're so back

 ![Overused Grotesk](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/documentation/og-f1.png)